Research and Education Pilot Awards

-We are excited to announce the Department of Medicine Research and Education Pilot Awards for this year.
 The goal of this program is to stimulate research and education within the Department of Medicine.
 The Department of Medicine will sponsor 4-6 pilot projects annually with funding targeted to meet the scope of the proposal ($20,000 to 40,000 per project).
 The program will support all forms of research (basic, clinical, and translational) as well as innovative educational scholarship proposals.
-Projects aimed at increasing, improving, or measuring diversity, equity, and inclusion are encouraged.
+Health equity and outcomes research and scholarship are encouraged.
 The intent is to fund sustainable programs of scholarship that will lead to scholarly dissemination, extramural funding, and/or peer reviewed publications.

 While all applications will be considered, weight will be given to applications with: